Wills, Trusts & Probate

 Frequently Asked Questions About Will Execution in Moorpark

-If the will does not name an executor, the probate court in Ventura County will appoint an administrator to manage the estate.
-This person is often a close family member or interested party who petitions the court for appointment.
-The administrator assumes duties similar to an executor, including managing assets, paying debts, and distributing property.
-This process may add complexity and time to the probate proceedings, so naming an executor in the will is generally advisable.
+If a will does not name an executor, the probate court will appoint an administrator to manage the estate.
+This often involves a close family member or interested party petitioning the court for appointment.
+The appointed administrator assumes duties similar to those of a named executor, including inventorying assets, notifying creditors and beneficiaries, and distributing property under court supervision.
+The process of appointing an administrator can add time and complexity to probate, since the court must evaluate petitions and issue an appointment order.
+Naming a trusted individual in the will helps avoid this delay and provides clarity about who should manage the estate’s administration when probate is required.